project-oak/arcsjs-chromium/README.md

 The complete runtime behind the picker, *ArcsJs*, offers far more powerful idioms for computing not discussed or exposed here.
-ArcsJs has an underlying storage system based on CRDTs, it is not browser/DOM specifics and abstracts away rendering surfaces to support arbitrary device outputs, and it includes a privacy policy model for verifying data flows in recipes.
+ArcsJs has an underlying storage system based on CRDTs.
+It is not browser/DOM specific and abstracts away rendering surfaces to support arbitrary device outputs.
+It includes a privacy policy model for verifying data flows in recipes.
 These mechanisms open up additional integration points for applications, like tying ArcsJs Stores to application stores or native browser stores.
 Custom surfaces could be used in